 Shading with colored pencils requires a bit of finesse.
 Here are some tips for shading with colored pencils that will have you shading like a pro.

 How To Blend Colored Pencils

-There are solvents that help you blend colored into a very smooth image, so that you do not see any of the lines.
+There are solvents that help you blend color into a very smooth image so that you do not see any of the lines.